LordAshes/TaleSpire-CommonCodeSnippets/README.md

 # Index

+Board.md = Information regarding whether a board has been loaded.

 Chat.md = Information regarding making assets speak both local and on all connected clients

 ChatMessageDetection.md = Information on how to read chat messages